gpopesc/jitsi-token/README.md

 # JWT token generator for Jitsi meetings in docker

-The original project is in the link bellow, I just modify the interface and I added into docker container for symplicity.
+The original project is in the link bellow, I just modify the interface and I added into docker container for simplicity.
 [https://github.com/emrahcom/emrah-tools](https://github.com/emrahcom/emrah-tools)